How to design a dark theme user interface

 - They reduce eye strain in low light environments.

-- Screen glare is reduced and thereby blue light is minimized.
+- Screen glare is reduced and thereby minimizes blue light.

-Use a dark grey instead of true black
+Use a dark gray instead of true black

 Elevation is the relative distance between components along the z-axis.
 For a dark theme Google advises to use a lighter surface color to indicate that a component is ‘on top’ of the other.